hor63/horOpenVario/README.md

   git submodule update
 ```

+## Prerequisites and systems

+My host system for buildng is Ubuntu 20.04 (Focal).
+This has the advantage that it is the identical version as the target system in the SD card image.
+This makes cross-compilation rather painless because compiler and runtime libs in the target system are fitting seamlessly.

+To work with Debian and other Debian-based systems as host and/or target system should be rather simple.
+They also use DEB packages and APT for installation.
+The package names should be identical or at least similar.
+For Fedora, OpenSuse and the likes your mileage may vary.
+And don't even start with OpenEmbedded & Co.
+I have no idea how that may work :upside_down_face:

 ## Build

 To perform a complete build run `./makenewimage.sh`.
-Decide which Ubuntu version you want to install.
-Wait.
+Options are:
+- `--no-pause`: Do not stop before every step of the build process but run as much as possible automatically.
+Stop only when a real input is required.
+- `--no-mali`: Do not load the `mali` module for the closed-source Mali blob at boot time.
+Instead start the system with the `lima` module.
+By default a system is being built where the proprietary Mali from ARM is being used.
+  Please note that even with --no-mali the Mali kernel module is being built and installed.
+It is just blacklisted.
+Instead the open-source Lima module is loaded by default.
+  Also the proprietary Mali blob is provided in the root directory as .deb image when you later decide to switch from Lima to Mali.

+Without `--no-pause` the script will stop at any step and print a text explaining what comes next.
+Continue just hitting `Enter`.
+Be careful not blindly hitting enter each time the script stops however.
+There are questions and actual input required along the way.

+Questions which will be asked or options to be chosen are:
+- Select the Ubuntu version to be installed (Focal as current LTS version is default).
+- If you re-use a previously downloaded base installation tarball when you run `./makenewimage.sh` multiple times, or download it again (default is re-use).
+- `root` password of the new system.
+The system will have by default a working root user.
+Use it at your own risk.
+- Use of an APT proxy.
+It requires a working `apt-proxy-ng` installation in your network.
+Default is not using a cache.
+  *Please note*: The proxy setting is being written to the APT configuration on the target image into ´/etc/apt/apt.conf.d/00aptproxy´.
+You may want to delete it once you have the Cubieboard up and running.
+In case you provide a real hostname, and valid port, and your Cubie can reach that machine you can continue using the cache.
+- Host name of the target machine.
+Chose a unique name within your network.
+No default.
+You have to enter a real name.
+- (text based) network management:
+  - **Network manager**.
+Use `nmtui` to configure WiFi networks.
+Default.
+  - **wicd-curses** *Obsolete*!
+This package only existed in `bionic`
+  - No network management at all.
+You need to install additional packages yourself, and perform the configuration manually.
+- If you want to install development tools for native building XCSoar (and other stuff) on the Cubieboard.
+Default Yes.
+- Interactively select the timezone in which the Cubie is located.
+- Interactively select the locale(s) you want to install.
+Select *at least* `en_US.UTF-8`.
+Otherwise you may get funny error messages, particularly from Python based stuff.
+- Select the keyboard type, and layout (English, German...).

 Then copy the newly created `sd.img` file onto the SD card e.g. with
 ```
 dd if=sd.img of=/dev/mmcblk0 BS=1M
 ```
-Note that the device name of the SD card can vary.
-Best is to run `tail -f /var/log/syslog` in one command window while you insert the SD card.
+**Note**: The device name of the SD card can vary.
+Best is to run `tail -f /var/log/syslog` in one command window after you insert the SD card.
-On some system SD cards can be listed as SCSI disk, e.g. /dev/sdc.
+On some system SD cards can be listed as SCSI disk, e.g. `/dev/sdc`.
 Take great care to copy the SD card image with `dd` into the correct device.
-I once overwrote accidnenty the USB drive from which I run my build Linux system! :D
+I once overwrote accidently the USB drive from which I run my build Linux system! :facepalm:

-To install Ubuntu on the target Cubieboard 2 simply insert the SD card into the Cubieboard, connect USB keyboard and a HDMI monitor or TV.
+To run the freshly installed Ubuntu system on the target Cubieboard 2 simply insert the SD card into the Cubieboard, connect USB keyboard and a HDMI monitor.
 Power it up.

-Follow the installation instructions on the screen.
+**Enjoy, have fun with it.**

+More instructions to come soon.